-Major Related Requirement: All students must pass the senior capstone experience in at least one major.
+Major Related Requirement: A student must enroll in at least one senior capstone offered through Heidelberg.
 This requirement will be determined separately for each major.
-Students must fulfill this requirement through courses taken at Heidelberg University.
-The capstone requirement provides an experience which connects learning and doing.
+The capstone provides an experience which connects learning and doing.
 It requires the student to synthesize theory, knowledge and experience.
 Students have the opportunity to reflect upon their learning experiences while at Heidelberg.